masterkusok/DesignPatternsExamplesOnCSharp/README.md

 This repository will be completed with more detailed examples of pattern usage.
 List of more detailed pattern examples:
 * VisualGraphTraversal - example of Iterator pattern.
 Shows different orders of tree traversal graphically.
+* FlyweightPictureExample - example of Flyweight pattern.
+Shows the way to optimize storing Images in memory.

 *************************************************************************************************************************************************************************